eulerto/pg_failover_slots/README.md

 regression_slot3 | f
 ```

-Now all the the three slots are synchronized and the standby can be used
+Now all the three slots are synchronized and the standby can be used
 for failover without losing logical decoding state for any of them.

 ## Prerequisite settings